 - So many things can run through our heads daily.
 That is normal, that is ok.
 BUT if you feel these feelings are taking over your thoughts and starting to affect your day to day life or you are feeling low and worried more than happy then phone someone you trust ask for some support.

-If you would like to talk to Emma, our Mother’s Mentor please do get in touch.
-Email firstname.lastname@example.org.
-We have a special offer on until Christmas 2018, appointments are only £25 per hour.
+If you would like to talk to Emma, our Mother’s Mentor please do get in touch, have a read of our website and email email@example.com.